Shop Subscribe

 Laura Hill

-Laura has served within the field of education for 16 years as a classroom teacher, specialist, assistant principal, and principal.
+Nicole has served within the field of education for 16 years as a classroom teacher, specialist, assistant principal, and principal.
 She is certified as an educator in the areas of EC-12 Principal, EC-8 Generalist, 8-12 English Language Arts, Reading, and Social Studies, EC-12 Special Education, EC-12 Gifted and Talented, and EC-12 English as a Second Language.
-Her school experience varies to include work with students in prekindergarten through 12th grade, both in Texas and Europe, and within communities that were each uniquely diverse in terms of their demographics, size, and campus needs.
-While serving in these roles she developed expertise in the areas of curriculum and instruction, professional development, and leadership.
+Her school experience varies and includes work with students in prekindergarten through 12th grade, both in Texas and Europe, and within communities that were uniquely diverse in terms of their demographics, size, and campus needs.
+While serving in these roles, she developed expertise in the areas of curriculum and instruction, professional development, and leadership.
+As the Instructional Solutions Subject Matter Expert for School Specialty, she provides expertise in the areas of Literacy and Math, as well as other content areas and classroom resources.

-Read more by Laura Hill–>
+Read more by Laura Nicole Hill–>

 Tagged With: Listening & Comprehension